lehcimcramtrebor/es-theme-ComicScrapV2/_comicScrapV2Custom/logos/Read_me.txt

 CREATE YOURS WITH ILLUSTRATOR:

-Illustrator file included, install Shaka Pow font.
+Illustrator file included (2022 and superior), install Shaka Pow font.

 Multiple Graphic styles are pre-configured in file.

 Juste create or modify texts and apply any graphics style i'have created.

-For linux you can install illustrator from https://github.com/Gictorbit/illustratorCClinux.

-For windows, search in google for "Yolodelabanane".
-You must find ~1.8 Go archive.